Asakusa Toro Nagashi

 The admission fee for Asakusa Toro Nagashi is ¥0.

-The crowd level at Asakusa Toro Nagashi is typically moderate.
+The typical crowd level is moderate.

 Tokyo Metro Ginza Line Asakusa Station or Tobu Asakusa Station, then walk to the Sumida River riverside area near Sumida Park.